kyphan38/web/assets/docs/technical/linux - ongoing/1-understand-and-use-essential-tools.md

 man 3 printf
 ```

-- `apropos`: searches the names and short descriptions of all manual pages for a specific keyword
+- `apropos`: Searches the names and short descriptions of all manual pages for a specific keyword

 ```bash
 apropos director